In Love and War: The Resistance Fighters Next Door

 June 19, 2024

-The most iconic, epic wartime love stories share certain qualities: They’re usually fictional; the romantic leads spend some amount of wartime screen-time in the same place; but, in the end, the star-crossed lovers don’t end up together.
+The most iconic, epic wartime love stories share certain qualities: They’re usually fictional; the romantic leads spend some amount of wartime screen-time in the same place; and, in the end, the star-crossed lovers don’t end up together.

 In Casablanca, Rick tricks Ilsa into getting on the plane to Lisbon with Victor Laszlo using his hill-of-beans speech; in The English Patient, Katharine Clifton dies in a cave and Count Almasy gallantly crashes the plane containing her corpse; In Doctor Zhivago, Yuri and Lara are separated by the whims of history, he sees her on the street years later and dies on the spot of a broken heart.